htrvu/htrvu/README.md

 ### Hi there 👋

-I'm Vu and I'm learning to be an AI Engineer.
+My name is Vu and I'm currently a third-year student at VNUHCM - University of Science.

+I'm interested in AI, Machine Learning and Deep Learning.

 📫 How to reach me: htrvu.ai@gmail.com